In Red

 What corvid can recognize faces and hold grudges for upwards of seventeen years?

 “Crows,” Annabeth mumbled.
-The crow stared up at her, watching.
+The bird stared up at her, watching.

 A brown mouse darted from the far hedge to the other.
-She eyed it, then the crow, with mild curiosity.
-After a childhood of growing up on a defunct plantation, she’d witnessed the circle of life far too many times to interfere.
+Annabeth eyed it, then the crow, with mild curiosity.
+After a childhood of growing up on a so-called “plantation,” she’d witnessed the circle of life far too many times to interfere.
 The crow’s head darted left and right, its attention torn between the meal and Annabeth.

-“Look, I’m not interested in whatever you’re sell—“ Focus, Annabeth.
+“Look, I’m not interested in whatever you’re sell—” You’re not focusing, Annabeth.
 “Wait, did you say ‘my sister’?”

 “Leigh.”
-Her younger sister’s birth name sounded wrong coming Annabeth’s lips.
+Her younger sister’s birth name felt wrong on Annabeth’s lips.
 Bean had been Leigh’s first word.
 Weirdo.
 It had been her nickname ever since.
 “Is she okay?”

-“She came in a few days ago for an out-patient procedure and I’m calling —”
+“She came in a few days ago for an out-patient procedure.
+I’m calling —”

 Worry percolated in Annabeth’s chest, forcing her heart to beat harder and her palms to get sweatier.
 She wiped her hands on her nylon running shorts.
 “Then why don’t you call her number?”

-“At least tell me why she came in.”
+“At least tell me why she came in,” Annabeth said.

 Established in 1996, what laws prevent sensitive medical information from being shared without a patient’s consent?